Team USA staffer sorry for COVID protocol-Nazi post

-TOKYO (AP) — The chiropractor for the American women’s wrestling team has apologized after comparing Olympic COVID-19 protocols to Nazi Germany in a social media post.
+TOKYO (AP) — The chiropractor for the American women’s wrestling team has apologized after comparing Olympic COVID protocols to Nazi Germany in a social media post.

 Rosie Gallegos-Main has been a chiropractor for women’s wrestling since 2009.
 She says in a letter to the USA Wrestling Diversity, Equity and Inclusion Committee she is sorry “for my poor judgment and my choice to share this message.”